sherrylch/Excel-Profit-and-Loss/README.md

-# P-L-Basic-Model
+# Excel: P&L Basic Model
-This is a very Basic P&amp;L statement in which assumptions are in blue and they can be adjusted to help test out different outcomes.
+This is a very Basic P&L statement in which assumptions are in blue and they can be adjusted to help test out different outcomes.

+### Access the file through: https://docs.google.com/spreadsheets/d/17NvAvETqtfBLaYc7mthhYuexYgLR8xF_/edit#gid=1480381451